 The Council is a large organisation with a total turnover over £500 million.
-It is responsible for providing or commissioning several hundred separate services and the three year capital programme is £250 million.
+It is responsible for providing or commissioning several hundred separate services and the three-year capital programme is £250 million.

 The Council has been recognised as one that achieves high performance.
-It also has an annual appraisal of its credit rating by Standards and Poors and is currently ranked AAA - the highest rating.
+It also has an annual appraisal of its credit rating by Standard and Poor's (S&P) and is currently ranked AAA, S&P's highest credit rating.